sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only

 Method Overview

-Our method takes as input a sequences of images, from which we obtain the masks of the objects, the depth maps, and the camera parameters.
+Our method takes as input a sequence of images, from which we get the masks of the objects, the depth maps, and the camera parameters.
 We sample 2D points over the masks, lift them to 3D, and augment them with their scene flows and DINOv3 features.
-From this input, we predict the part segmentations, joint parameters for each part, and amounts of motions for each part and each time step.
+From this input, we predict the parts, joint parameters for each part, and amounts of motion for each part and each time step.

 Comparison Results